Gifts of real estate

 In most cases, gifts of real estate qualify for an income tax deduction.
-The amount of the deduction could equal the current appraised value of the property if it is an outright gift or it could equal a percentage of the appraised value of the property if the gift is being used to fund a life income arrangement or it is a gift of a remainder interest in a property.
+The amount of the deduction depends upon the way in which the property is gifted.
 By transferring real estate directly to the foundation through its supporting organization, the KSU Charitable Real Estate Foundation (KSUCREF), you may also avoid paying capital gains taxes on the property.

 Learn more about the foundation’s policies and procedures for gifting real estate by going to “Our Financials/Real Estate"

 For specific questions and/or procedures regarding a possible gift of real estate, please contact: